FORM Swim Goggles Review

 3rd Party Links – STRAVA and co

-There are social features and data push links to STRAVA, Garmin (pull, not push), Facebook and Training Peaks.
+There are social features and data push links to STRAVA, Garmin (pull, not push), Facebook and Training Peaks (push, not pull).
 I’m not quite sure of the benefit of linking to STRAVA but I guess it can’t hurt.
 I’m assuming that these could replace your Garmin watch to provide swim data into Training Peaks.

 Form Swim Goggle – Would I buy them?